Characteristic classes of flags of foliations and Lie algebra cohomology: The core of the proof

 \section{The core of the proof}

-Let us state several technical results and show afterwords how do they imply Theorem~\ref{thm::homol::WLmn}.
-The idea is to compute the relative cohomology of the Lie algebra $W_{m+n}$ of all vector fields and then show that the inclusion $WL(m|n)\hookrightarrow W_{m+n}$ produces the surjective map of relative cohomology rings in opposite direction.
+Let us begin by stating several technical results and then showing how they imply Theorem~\ref{thm::homol::WLmn}.
+The idea is to compute the relative cohomology of the Lie algebra $W_{m+n}$ of all vector fields and then show that the inclusion $WL(m|n)\hookrightarrow W_{m+n}$ produces the surjective map of relative cohomology rings in the opposite direction.
 The surjectivity follows from the degenerations of the Hochschild-Serre spectral sequences associated with embeddings of a parabolic subalgebra.
-Therefore, we start this section from general results on cohomologies of parabolic subalgebras.
+Let us start by looking at some general results on cohomologies of parabolic subalgebras.